EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-14-Getting-started-with-3D-printing.md

 To beggin we start by the the digital product and then we transit to the physical product.

-Download Prusa SLicer (I downloaded the 2.5.0 version but I recommend to check with your 3D printers)
+Download Prusa Slicer, (I downloaded the 2.5.0 version but I recommend to check with your 3D printers)
 ---

 Choose your printers and nozzle